-- Consider any supplemental materials you might want to prepare to enhance your activity, including reading materials, links, and photographs that may provide context.
-For slides, the less text, the better! - Keep the experience going after your activity.
-Consider ending with a way for people to stay in touch, or a recommendation for how your audience can learn more or continue exploring (e.g. if your activity features your favorite small businesses in your area, share some ways that your audience can support them!)
+- Consider any supplemental materials you might want to prepare to enhance your walk, including reading materials, links, and photographs that may provide context. - Keep the experience going after your walk.
+Consider ending with a way for people to stay in touch, or a recommendation for how your audience can learn more or continue exploring (e.g. if your walk features your favorite small businesses in your area, consider ending there for a coffee, or share some ways that your audience can support them!)

-Document Your Activity
+Document Your Walk

 MAS encourages walk leaders and attendees to share about their Jane's Walk experience.
-For example, if you're leading a live activity on Zoom, you can ask attendees to pose for a screen shot at the end, or share a recording of the conversation afterwards.
+For example, if you're leading a live walk in-person or on Zoom, you can ask attendees to pose for a photo at the end, or share photos or footage of the walk afterwards.
 If you have planned a self-guided walk, ask participants to share their photos of the experience by posting to #JanesWalkNYC!
-While the festival is functioning differently this year, we look forward to seeing all of the memories that you have to share.
+We look forward to seeing all of the memories that you have to share.